 We provide affordable, comfortable and flexible accommodation in the University district perfect for visiting academics like you.
-Our apartments and rooms are just a stone’s throw from the West End and Oxford Street as well as a number of fantastic attractions.
+Depending on what suits you the best, we offer either self-catered or bed and breakfast serviced rooms all just a stone’s throw from the West End and Oxford Street as well as a number of fantastic attractions.

 To help you make the most of your visit, we’ve prepared this handy guide specifically for academics visiting London.

 1. Explore the collection of free museums in London

 This is a great way to get to know a new city and even help out with your work or research.
 London has some of the best museums and galleries in the world.
 And even better news - they’re nearly all free!
 If you’re looking at complementing your research, take yourself down to the British museum to see remarkable cultural treasures as well as seasonal exhibitions.
 We would also recommend checking out the Cartoon Museum in Bloomsbury, if you want some light relief during your stay.
 This hidden gem holds British comic and cartoon art from the 18th century to today.

 2. Browse a great selection of independent bookshops in Bloomsbury

 Need to get your hands on that all-important book?
 Do you enjoy exploring a bookshop for inspiration?
 Or if it’s simply for the pure love of a good book, then London is the right place.
 Bloomsbury in particular has strong literary associations, being home to the Bloomsbury Group in the 1920’s, led by renowned writer, Virginia Woolf.
 Near to Stay Central and an iconic part of the University of London, is the beautiful Senate House.
 It houses its very own library which is available for public access for a small fee. insert image of Senate House Library here) If it’s second hand books that you’re after then the delightful Skoob Books is close by too.